 Society of American Magicians #94

-an old logo for SAM 94 Magicians from all over the San Francisco Bay Area meet in Palo Alto, California.
+an old logo for SAM 94 Magicians from all over the San Francisco Bay Area meet in Silicon Valley, California.
 We're a local assembly of the international Society of American Magicians.
 Our club offers a monthly meeting for magicians -- those who are trained (or who are training) in the performing art of prestidigitation.

 This is an "unofficial" web site for SAM94, but you will find things here about SAM94 and Bay Area Magic that you won't find anywhere else...